d-krupke/cpsat-primer/README.md

 In terms of CPU power, the key is balancing the number of cores with the performance of each individual core.
 CP-SAT leverages all available cores, implementing different strategies on each.
 However, the effectiveness of these strategies can vary, and it's usually not apparent which one will be most effective.
 A higher single-core performance means that your primary strategy will operate more swiftly.
 I recommend a minimum of 4 cores and 16GB of RAM.

 While CP-SAT is quite efficient in terms of memory usage, the amount of available memory can still be a limiting factor in the size of problems you can tackle.
 When it came to setting up our lab for extensive benchmarking at TU Braunschweig, we faced a choice between desktop machines and more expensive workstations or servers.
 We chose desktop machines equipped with AMD Ryzen 9 7900 CPUs (Intel would be equally suitable) and 96GB of DDR5 RAM, managed using Slurm.
 This decision was driven by the fact that the performance gains from higher-priced workstations or servers were relatively marginal compared to their significantly higher costs.
+When on the road, I am often still able to do stuff with my old Intel Macbook Pro from 2018 with an i7 and only 16GB of RAM, but large models will overwhelm it.
+My workstation at home with AMD Ryzen 7 5700X and 32GB of RAM on the other hand rarely has any problems with the models I am working on.

 For further guidance, consider the [hardware recommendations for the Gurobi solver](https://support.gurobi.com/hc/en-us/articles/8172407217041-What-hardware-should-I-select-when-running-Gurobi-), which are likely to be similar.
 Since we frequently use Gurobi in addition to CP-SAT, our hardware choices were also influenced by their recommendations.